AgnosPCB/documentation/docs/how_to/Inspection_workflow.md

 !!! warning "Important"
     For a proper focusing, select an area **without tall components.**

-It also possible to focus the optics before start the capture by pressing in the **FOCUS** button.
-This helps to find a area where the optics focus correctly.
+It also possible to focus the optics before starting the capture by pressing in the **FOCUS** button.
+This helps to find an area where the optics focus correctly.

 ![AUTO button](../assets/v7/uui-ref_livepreview-focus.png){.center}

-To start the capture processing simply click in the **CAPTURE REFERENCE** button.
-The AOI will focus automatically in the selected quadrant and starts capturing the whole PCBA in a matter of seconds.
+To start the capture processing simply click the **CAPTURE REFERENCE** button.
+The AOI will focus automatically on the selected quadrant and start capturing the entire PCBA in a matter of seconds.

 ![Capture reference button](../assets/v7/uui-ref_livepreview-capture.png){.center}